What should we bring to the hospital?

 Will my child be in pain?

-Children are given prescription pain medications after surgery.
-By the next day, most children have switched from prescription pain medications to over-the-counter acetaminophen or ibuprofen.
+Pain is controlled by an epidural infusion following surgery for 3 days.
+Children are then transitioned to prescription pain medications.
+By the time of discharge, most children have switched from prescription pain medications to over-the-counter acetaminophen or ibuprofen.

 When can my child return to school?